Adam Duvall Preview, Player Props: Red Sox vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.15 team ERA that ranks 28th across all league pitching staffs.
+- The Royals have the 28th-ranked team ERA among all MLB pitching staffs (5.17).

 © 2023 Data Skrive.
 All rights reserved.